SherryFang1207/Sushier-App/README.md

 - [License](#license)
 - [Contact](#contact)

-## Introduction
+## Introduction 🌟

-Sushier is a concept project created by [Your Name](link-to-your-LinkedIn-profile), a visionary entrepreneur passionate about merging culinary innovation with cutting-edge technology.
+Sushier is a concept project created by [Ziqi Fang](linkedin.com/in/ziqi-fang), a junior software engineer who likes experimenting new ideas and bringing concept projects to life.
 All rights reserved.

-## Features
+## Features :mega:

-- **Extensive Sushi Menu**: Explore our expansive menu featuring a wide variety of sushi dishes, from traditional classics to innovative creations.
+- **Extensive Sushi Menu**: Explore our expansive menu featuring a wide variety of sushi dishes, from Nigiri to Sashimi.

 - **User-Friendly Ordering**: Our intuitive and responsive interface allows you to easily customize your order, add items to your cart, and complete transactions hassle-free.

-- **Real-Time Order Tracking**: Stay informed with real-time order tracking, ensuring you know exactly when your sushi will be ready for pickup or delivered to your doorstep.

-- **Secure Payments**: We've integrated Stripe, a trusted payment gateway, for secure and convenient online payments.

-- **Exceptional Customer Support**: Our dedicated support team is ready to assist you with any inquiries or concerns, ensuring a top-notch experience.

-## Usage Guide
+## Usage Guide :sake:

-Visit [Sushier](link-to-live-app) to explore our sushi e-commerce platform.
+Visit [Sushier](https://www.sushier.app/) to explore our sushi e-commerce platform.
 Follow these steps to get started:

 1. **Browse the Menu**: Discover a variety of sushi options and select your favorite dishes.